 Once you have tucked in the rolling paper, you can start rolling the joint away from yourself and towards the glued end.
-Repeat this tucking and rolling motion carefully, moving along the length of the joint until you’ve successfully rolled up all of your joint with just a bit of the glued paper sticking out.
+Repeat this tucking and rolling motion carefully, moving along the length of the joint until you’ve successfully rolled up all of your joints with just a bit of the glued paper sticking out.
 You’ll feel the cannabis start to get firm in the shape of the joint.

 After you’ve finished tucking and rolling, wrap the excess paper around the joint; lightly lick the gluey edge of this paper and tack it onto the joint.
 Using your fingers, work your way up and down both ends of the joint to make sure that the sticky edge is fully sealed.
 One end of your joint should still be open at this point.